WHY CHOOSE ITALIA SWEET ITALIA

 - If you want you can be picked up at a Hotel in Rome, but we need to charge € 50 extra for this service that you can pay when you’ll pay the deposit.
 We’ll come earlier to pick you up at your accommodation (it depends on the exact location, but normally it is 1 hour before the pick up at Rome F. Airport).
 Sometimes it could be also after the airport pick up.

-- When we’ll have all flights and arrival information of all the travelers, if everybody who is joining the tour is supposed to arrive before 2:30 pm, we could anticipate the pick up time.
+- When we’ll have all flights and arrival information of all the travelers, if everybody who is joining the tour is supposed to arrive before 2:30 pm (11:30 am from 2024), we could anticipate the pick up time.

 - You can also reach Vasto or other destinations in Italy by bus or train.
 Please take a look at this page.
 We’ll organize the taxi transfer from/to Vasto train station (10 minutes driving) or Vasto coach station to/from the hotel in Vasto (3 minutes driving)